 Veganism: Aside from the environmental and ethical reasons to avoid the products of animal agriculture, it seems odd to “Ooh” and “Ah” over a Lesser Sand-Plover or a Vermilion Flycatcher, and then dismember and eat a chicken or a turkey.
 As George Bernard Shaw said, “Animals are my friends…and I don’t eat my friends.”

-I live in Portland, OR, with my wife, Marsha, our dog, and our ancient cat.
-I can be reached at firstname.lastname@example.org.
+I live in Portland, OR, with my wife, Marsha, and our dogs, Nala and Bodhi.
+I can be reached at email@example.com.